curiousTauseef/employee-api/README.md

 ## Brief

-The challenge was to consume the api documented on http://hiring.rewardgateway.net/docs/.
-The task was to consume the data this API generates and output it as a list of employees.
+The challenge was to consume the API documented on http://hiring.rewardgateway.net/docs/ and output a list of employees in JavaScript.
 The end point sometimes will fail and that’s on purpose.

 ## Stack